-All intercalators, including MB-PhDs should meet with their Hospital Year Leads prior to returning to the MBChB.
+All UoM intercalators, including MB-PhDs should meet with their Hospital Year Leads prior to returning to the MBChB.
 During this meeting, they can discuss any support needed for their return.
 See bullet point 2 above for contact details.
+UoL intercalators would meet with the Head of Intercalation and/or Head of the MBChB programme.